Mursi people

 Surrounded by mountains between the Omo River and its tributary the Mago, the home of the Mursi is one of the most isolated regions of the country.
 Their neighbors include the Aari, the Banna, the Mekan, the Karo, the Kwegu, the Nyangatom and the Suri.
-They are grouped together with the Me'en and Suri by the Ethiopian government under the name Surma.
+They are grouped together with the Me'en and Kwegu by the Ethiopian government under the name Surma.

 Language

 The Mursi speak the Mursi language as a mother tongue.
 It is a part of the Surmic language family.
-Mursi is closely related (over 80% cognate) to Me'en and Suri, as well as Kwegu.
+Mursi is closely related (over 80% cognate) to Me'en, Suri, Kwegu, and tribes in South Sudan such as Murle, Didinga, Tennet and Boya.
 According to the 1994 national census, there were 3,163 people who were identified as Mursi in the SNNPR; 3,158 spoke Mursi as their first language, while 31 spoke it as their second language.
 According to the analytical volume of the 1994 national census, where Mursi was grouped under Me'en, 89.7% were monolingual, and the second languages spoken were Bench (4.2%), Amharic, which serves as one of the six official languages of Ethiopia.
 (3.5%), and Kafa (1.1%).

 Two orthographies for the Mursi language exist.
 One is the Amharic-based, although the Mursi language is one of the Surmic languages with incompatible vowel structures and stressed and unstressed consonants compared to Amharic.
 The second is the more suitable Latin-based alphabet.
 The Latin-based orthography was developed by David Turton and Moges Yigezu of Addis Ababa University.

 Religion and culture

-Like many agro-pastoralists in East Africa, the Mursi experience a force greater than themselves, which they call Tumwi.
+Like many agro-pastoralists in East Africa, the Mursi believe that they experience a force greater than themselves, which they call Tumwi.
 This is usually located in the Sky, although sometimes Tumwi manifests itself as a thing of the sky (ahi a tumwin), such as a rainbow or a bird.
 The principal religious and ritual office in the society is that of the Kômoru, the Priest or Shaman.
 This is an inherited office, unlike the more informal political role of the Jalaba.
 The Kômoru embodies in his person the well-being of the group as a whole and acts as a means of communication between the community and the god (Tumwi), especially when it is threatened by such events as drought, crop pests and disease.
 His role is characterized by the performance of public rituals to bring rain, to protect men, cattle and crops from disease, and to ward off threatened attacks from other tribes.
 Ideally, in order to preserve this link between the people and the Tumwi, the Kômoru should not leave Mursiland or even his local group (bhuran).
 One clan in particular, Komortê, is considered to be, par excellence, the priestly clan, but there are priestly families in two other clans, namely Garikuli and Bumai.

-The religion of the Mursi people is classified as Animism, although some Mursi have adopted Christianity.
+The religion of the Mursi people is classified as animism, although some Mursi have adopted Christianity.
 There is a Serving in Mission Station in the northeastern corner of Mursiland, which provides education, basic medical care and instruction in Christianity.